grounds/grounds.io/README.md

     make pull

-If you want to pull those images from your own repository:
+If you want to pull these images from your own repository:

     REPOSITORY="<you repository>" make pull